grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 She focused the periscope forward and spoke without pulling back from the viewfinder.
 "Hemi, there's a big fuckin' outward bound cargo hauler about a quarter mile up the channel.
 I think I want to put the _Prospect_ under it, and hide in its shadow until we're well the fuck out."

-"It is a dangerous maneuver in these relatively shallow waters Percy."
+"It is a dangerous maneuver in these relatively shallow waters Sylvia."
 Said Hemi.

 "That's why I need you on sonar.
 And we have the fact that their speed is pretty fuckin' slow working in our favor."